How to go to Thailand Floating Market

 The bus schedule for the return trip to Bangkok.
 The first bus is 0620 hours.
 Take note: the last bus is 1930 hours ( not the stated 2030 hours).

 If you go through the short lane ( above picture), turn right and walk another 20 meters, you’ll see a tour agency.
-Certainly not that kind of beautiful shop you have in mind or seen before.
+Certainly not that kind of fancy beautiful shop you have in mind or seen before.
 But this makeshift tour agency offered very attractive prices for all tours originated from Amphawa Floating Market.
-There is another one along the way, about 100 meters along the river.

 So, here you are, arriving at Amphawa Floating Market, probably the most natural of all the others!